InjoyDevs/PSBackendProd/docs/secondary-database.md

 ## How to use

-1. Inject the connection to the service to wanan use
+1. Inject the connection to the service to wanan use and notice that the name of the connection is `secondaryDatabase`

 ```ts
 import { Injectable } from '@nestjs/common';